 Sections for Dept Coordinator to edit/update:

-New Volunteer Email Message field:
+New Volunteer Email Message field (Instructional text is entered in green font for your reference.
+It should be removed/edited before making your application form live):

 ALL APPLICATION FORMS should include messaging from the department about next steps but what is included is completely up to each department.
 It is useful to include: